nnn-li/ace/CONTRIBUTING.md

 This is currently generated from comments in the code.
 There will be some redundancy in type declarations until a TypeScript-aware tool is used.

-# d.ts #
+# d.ace.ts #

-This is manually maintained in src/modules/deuce.d.ts
+This is manually maintained in src/modules/ace.d.ts